crustio/crust-wiki/docs/crust-account.md

 ![sysc](assets/wallet/sysc.png)
 ![allow](assets/wallet/allow.png)

-## II.Using Apps to create an accout
+## II.Using Apps to create an account

 ### Create an account